Kaappaan: Plot

 During the post-mortem, Kathir finds that one of his officers, Prem, has tried to tamper with the evidence.
 Prem reveals himself as a double agent who is in cahoots with Ranjith and was the one who killed Joseph while he was rescuing Abhishek.
 Meanwhile, male caelifera locusts suddenly infest the fields in Thanjavur.
-Mahadev orchestrated the outbreak since the farmers didn't give up their land for his mining company.
+Mahadev orchestrated the outbreak because the farmers did not give up their land for his mining company.
 Mahadev is also the brain behind Varma's assassination, and Ranjith and Prem are simply his puppets.
-Abhishek and Mahadev discuss this ongoing feud and agree that in the immediate press conference, Mahadev agrees to shut down his mines in Thanjavur.
+Abhishek and Mahadev discuss the ongoing feud and agree that in the immediate press conference, Mahadev will shut down his mines in Thanjavur.
 Mahadev seemingly agrees but secretly plans to release both male and female caelifera, which will ensure the destruction of the crops without any chances of revival and allow him to establish his mining company without further problems.

 Kathir figures this out and destroys the train transporting the locusts, killing all the locusts.
 Ranjith enters the control room at the press conference and plans to kill Abhishek on Mahadev's orders.
 Kathir beats up Ranjith, who reveals that the bomb is with Anjali.
 Kathir calls Anjali to the control room, and they find that the cast on her broken arm contains the bomb.
-Kathir removes Anjali's plaster cast and disposes of the bomb.
-Kathir rushes to protect Abhishek but Ranjith says that Kathir's jacket has a bomb, and removing it will cause it to detonate.
-With Kathir frozen on the spot, Ranjith and Mahadev escape, enter the latter's car and detonate the bomb, but the bomb explodes in the car, thus killing Mahadev and Ranjith on the spot.
+Kathir removes Anjali's cast and disposes of the bomb.
+Kathir rushes to protect Abhishek, but Ranjith says that Kathir's jacket has the bomb, and removing it will cause it to detonate.
+With Kathir frozen on the spot, Ranjith and Mahadev escape, enter the latter's car, and detonate the bomb, but the bomb explodes in the car, thus killing Mahadev and Ranjith on the spot.
 In a flashback, Kathir had found the bomb in the jacket earlier and left the bulletproof vest in Mahadev's car.
 In the end, Kathir and Anjali are seen having romantic moments in his hometown.